The drink that slashes Alzheimer’s risk 86%

 In past studies, researchers typically honed in on the health benefits of one specific type of tea (most often green tea).

-But this time around they found that it doesn’t matter what type of tea you drink — green, black or oolong.
+But this time around they found that it doesn’t matter what type of tea you drink — green, black, or oolong.
 They’re all beneficial as long as you drink them regularly.

-If you’re not already a tea aficionado, you may be wondering what the difference is between the three.
-Well, they’re all made from the same type of leaves — leaves from Camellia sinensis plant.
+If you’re not already a tea aficionado, you may wonder what the difference is between the three.
+Well, they’re all made from the same type of leaves — leaves from the Camellia sinensis plant.
 The difference comes from how they are processed and how long they are fermented.
 In that regard, they fall on a spectrum from green tea (which is least fermented) to black tea (which is most fermented).

 As the least fermented, green tea tends to have the mildest taste of the three and usually the least caffeine (although not always).
 Oolong is slightly more potent and is known for its rich, deep and diverse flavors.
 Black tea is the strongest tasting and usually the highest in caffeine content.
 Choose the one that’s right for you and drink to better brain health daily.